artificialchristelligence/mentor_agent_telegram/README.md

 # Mentor Agent

-A personal growth mentor powered by DeepSeek (or your choice) + LangChain, backed by MongoDB,served over Flask, and delivered via Telegram.
+A personal growth mentor powered by DeepSeek (or your choice) + LangChain, backed by MongoDB, served over Flask, and delivered via Telegram.

 ---
 ### Update